 Heather Stevens is the owner and director of Spotlight Dance & Performing Arts Center.
 She grew up dancing at the dance studio since she was five years old.
-Heather was one of the first four dancers on the competition team "Dance Maine-ia that traveled throughout the United States.
-She had the honor singing the National Anthem for many National Competitions and in 2002 she was the fourth runner up for the Dancer of the Year Award at the ADA National competition.
-She grew up falling in love with Tap and Musical Theater and has performed in local community theaters including The Best of Broadway, Lyric Theater and Perform for a Cure.
+Heather was one of the first four dancers on the competition team "Dance Maine-ia" that traveled throughout the United States.
+She had the honor of singing the National Anthem for many National competitions, and in 2002 she was the fourth runner up for the Dance of the Year Award at the ADA National Compeition.
+She grew up falling in love with tap and musical theater and has performed in local community theaters.
 Her favorite role was Peggy Sawyer from 42nd Street in 2018.
-She teaches Tap, Jazz, Musical Theater, Lyrical, Mini Hip Hop, Creative Movement, SHiNE and Zumba.
-Her goal is to help her students discover their love for dance, at any age!
+Her goal is to help her students discover their love for dance at any age

-Ina Brunette is a graduate of George Mason University with a BFA in Dance in 2008.
+Ina Leddy is a graduate of George Mason University with a BFA in dance in 2008.
 She attended school with a full scholarship and finished Magna Cum Laude.
 While there, she studied under the watchful eyes of Susan Shields, formerly of the White Oak Dance Project, as well as, the great ballet legend, Mimi Paul.
-She was a member of the GMU Dance Company and was selected to perform at the regional American College Dance Festival in Colombus, Ohio, in 2006.
+She was a member of the GMU dance Company and was selected to perform at the regional American college dance festival in Columbus, Ohio in 2006.
 She has performed the choreography of many well known artists, such as Lar Lubovitch, Mark Morris, Kate Skarpetowska, Paul Taylor, Patrick Corbin, and Eliot Feld.
-Her passion for dance has lead her to teach at several Maine schools including USM, UNE, and Thornton Academy.
+Her passion for dance has lead her to teach at several Maine schools including USM, UNE, and Thornton Academy

-Amanda Preble is a hip hop instructor who has been influenced by her experiences with the college competition and crew scenes throughout the Northeast.
-She holds her BA in Communications from Quinnipiac University where she was the senior captain and choreographer of a competitive hip hop team.
-Her performance experience includes many competitions as well as 9 years of dancing for basketball, including 2 years professionally for the NBA D-League.
-Throughout the years Amanda has trained locally with Michelle Stuckey, Bruce Tracey and Victoria Perreault at Casco Bay Movers.
-She makes several trips a year to NYC to train at Broadway Dance Center with the likes of Chio, Q, Neil Schwartz, and Sheryl Murakami.
-While not dancing, Amanda is a promoter for Citadel Broadcasting.
+Amanda Preble is a hip hop instructor who has been influenced by her ecperiences with the college competiton and crew scenes throughout the Northeach.
+She hold her BA in Communications from Quinnipiac University where she was the senior captain and choreographer of a competive hip hop team.
+Her performance experience includes many competition as well as 9 years of dancing for basketball, including 2 years professionally for the NBA D-League.
+Throughout the years, Amanda has trained locally with Michelle Stuckey, Bruce Tracey, and Victoria Perreault at Casco Bay Movers.
+She makes several trips a year to NYC to train at Broadway Dance Cneter with the likes of Chio, Q, Neil Schwartz, and Sheryl Murakami.